iptv-org/epg/README.md

 ## How to use?

-To download the guide you must have [Node.js](https://nodejs.org/en) installed on your computer first.
+To download the guide from one of the supported sites you must have [Node.js](https://nodejs.org/en) installed on your computer first.

 You will also need to install [Git](https://git-scm.com/downloads) to follow these instructions.